Los Angeles County

 After 16 days of more-or-less continuous questioning by police, Rogers confessed to the murders of his parents, a confession that he soon retracted.
 Nevertheless, he was convicted of these alleged murders.
 In 1943, the California Supreme Court unanimously threw out Rogers' convictions.
 Evidence that his mother had committed suicide was clear and convincing.
 The same was true in regard to the death of his father.
 Neighbors had testified at how despondent Rogers Sr. was over the death of his wife and how he often had spoken of taking his own life.
 Neighbors also said he had spoken of his dread of being left alone, after Rogers Jr., his only son, answered a draft call into the army.
 Rogers Jr. was scheduled to report the day after the fatal fire.
 At retrial, in the face of no evidence against Rogers, the retrial court dismissed charges.
 (ISI) (Time) [2/09]

-Los Angeles County, CA Sleepy Lagoon 22 Aug 2, 1942
+Los Angeles County, CA

 On Aug.
 2, 1942, a teenager named Jose Diaz was found murdered near the Sleepy Lagoon reservoir in southeast Los Angeles.
 The reservoir was frequented by Chicanos (Mexican Americans) who were excluded from public pools.
 As a result of apparent prejudice and press hysteria, police arrested 600 Latinos in connection with the murders.
 Twenty-two Latinos (mostly Chicanos) were indicted for the murders and tried before an all white jury.
 The defendants were not allowed to sit near or speak with their attorneys during trial.

 Three of the defendants were convicted of first-degree murder and sentenced to life in prison; nine were convicted of second-degree murder and sentenced to five years-to-life, five were convicted of assault and released for time served, and five were acquitted.
 In Oct.
 1944, the Court of Appeal of the State of California unanimously reversed the convictions, finding that there was no evidence linking the defendants with the crime.
-(Wikipedia) (Google) [4/08]
+(Wiki) (Google) [4/08]

-Los Angeles County, CA Daniel Kamacho Mar 11, 1946
+Los Angeles County, CA

 Read More by Clicking Here

-Los Angeles County, CA Madge Meredith June 30, 1947
+Los Angeles County, CA

 Screen actress Madge Meredith was convicted and sentenced to prison for 5 years to life for complicity in an assault of her former manager, Nicholas D. Gianaclis, and his bodyguard, Verne V. Davis.
 Gianaclis and Davis reportedly were beaten, kidnapped, and robbed by a group of men as they neared Meredith's Hollywood Hills home.
 Meredith's off-screen and legal name was Marjorie May Massow.
 In March 1951, the CA Assembly Interim Committee on Crime and Corrections issued an official report concluding that Meredith had been framed.
 In July 1951, Gov. Earl Warren commuted her sentence to time served.
 Available news clips on the case suggest that Gianaclis framed Meredith to gain ownership of her home.
 After her release Meredith got her home back and Gianaclis, an immigrant, was denied U.S. citizenship by the Immigration Service.
 (Google) (FJDB) [3/09]

-Los Angeles County, CA Bob Williams 1955-56
+Los Angeles County, CA

 Robert E. Williams, also known as Bob, was was convicted of the murders of Matt Manestar and Ralph Burgess.
 Manestar, 56, was the owner of the Rose Motel located at 1345 West Pacific Coast Highway in Harbor City.
 He was killed on the night of Jan.
 22-23, 1956.
 Williams confessed to this murder while in a northern California juvenile correction camp.
 He figured his confession would allow him to contact his girlfriend as it would force his transfer to police custody in southern California for questioning.
 He was anxious to contact her because he believed she was about to marry someone else.
 He also figured that he could not be convicted of murdering Manestar as he was incarcerated at the correction camp when the murder occurred.
 Unfortunately Williams figured wrong.